 Investors choose alternative investments because they believe they can give them higher returns.
 However, certain alternative investments such as hedge funds that can have massive fees, are not proven to outperform the stock market.

-If you’re considering alternative investments, do your research carefully and see if the potential larger returns are actually worth the higher risk and time commitment.
+If you’re considering alternative investments, do your research carefully and see if the potential larger returns are actually worth the higher risk, larger entry minimums, and bigger time commitment.